Cosmology with voids: Background cosmologies

 \subsection{Summary of model parameters}

-We explore a range of cosmological parameters ($\Omm,\Oml,h$) that bracket the \LCDM\ model (Cold Dark Matter plus a cosmological constant) favored by observations: $\Omm = 0.1$--$1$, $\Oml \leq (1-\Omm)$ and $h = 0.5$--0.9.
-We highlight the particular models listed in table \ref{tab:cosmic} that include an open CDM model with $(\Omm,\Oml,h)=(0.3,0,0.6)$, a flat CDM model with $(\Omm,\Oml)=(1,0,0.5)$, and a \LCDM\ model with $(\Omm,\Oml,h)=(0.3,0.7,0.7)$.
+We explore a range of cosmological parameters ($\Omm,\Oml,\Omk, h$) that bracket the \LCDM\ model (Cold Dark Matter plus a cosmological constant) favored by observations: $\Omm = 0.1$--$1$, $\Oml \leq (1-\Omm)$ and $h = 0.5$--0.9, with the curvature component set by the FLRW condition $1 = \Omm+\Oml+\Omk$.
+We highlight the particular models listed in table \ref{tab:cosmic} that include an open CDM model with $(\Omm,\Oml,\Omk,h)=(0.3,0,0.7,0.6)$, a flat CDM model with $(\Omm,\Oml, \Omk, h)=(1,0,0,0.5)$, and a \LCDM\ model with $(\Omm,\Oml,\Omk, h)=(0.3,0.7,0,0.7)$.
+We include a density of baryons that is similar to values determined by observations \cite{planck2020} for models with $\Omm \geq 0.3$.
+The two low-density models (CDM-lite and $\Lambda$-lite) a significantly lower baryon density so that they are still dark-matter dominated.
 These models have similar ages (13--14~Gyr) and comparable density fluctuation spectra.
 The models are illustrative; the analysis below does not depend sensitively on the particular selection.

 Figure~\ref{fig:powerspec} shows the power spectra associated with the models in table \ref{tab:cosmic}.
 The curves track the primordial power spectra scaled to the present day under the assumption that fluctuations grow according to linear theory.
 These curves enable assessment of the prevalence of voids --- or their progenitors --- as a function of the void depth relative to the mean density of the universe.